-• Draw the first two lines by clicking at points 1, 2 and 3.

-Move up and show the intersect, but don't click this point yet.

-- 2. Display the Triad and change to a Trimetric view. - Choose 3D>Show Triad.
+• Draw the first two lines by click points 1, 2 and 3. ing at intersect align: x Move up and show the intersect , don't click this point yet. but Display the Triad and change to Trimetric view. а • Choose 3D&gt;Show Triad .
+Planes • Define Plane Set Origin 3-Point Plane • Set Plane to Screen • Show Triad • Object Rotation • Extrude Revolve 3 • 2